garylirocks/quickrefs/azure-devops.markdown

 For example:

-A commit message like `Fix #2, Fix AB#113` should fix Issue 2 in GitHub and work item #113 in Azure Boards
+A commit message like `Fix #2, Fix AB#113` should
+  - close Issue 2 in GitHub
+  - add a link in Azure Boards work item #113 and update its state to be `Done`

 ## Pipelines